conan-io/docs/reference/conanfile/attributes.rst

 tool_requires
 --------------

-Build requirements are requirements that are only installed and used when the package is built from sources.
+Tool requirements are requirements that are only installed and used when the package is built from sources.
 If there is an existing pre-compiled binary, then the tool requirements for this package will not be retrieved.

 They can be specified as a comma separated tuple in the package recipe: